 Contact them on whatsapp at +27 63 028 9492 to discuss fabrics and arranged delivery.

 Local fashion boutique Elizabeth Summer has been consistently innovating throughout lockdown to create an ever-expanding collection of cloth face masks including super sparkly ones and masks made with beautiful designer fabrics.
 The boutique supports a number of small local labels and is also trying to support small crafters who in normal times sell their wares on the street.
-If you are struggling to get your kids to wear masks there's also a super adorable range of kids plastic face visors with cute animal features (note there is a long waitlist for these).
+If you are struggling to get your kids to wear masks there's also a super adorable range of kids plastic face visors with cute animal features.

 Check out the collection online at elizabethsummer.com

 Top South African fashion designer Marianne Fassler (whose international fans include Naomi Campbell) has empowered the seamstress team from her label Leopard Frock to make and sell their own cloth mask designs using fabrics from the fashion house's extensive studio collection.
 The designs are being made and sold directly by members of Fassler's team.
 All masks are 3 layered with a 90 GSM breathable layer between.

 Check out the Marianne Fassler Instagram feed and browse the latest designs.
 Contact details for each designer can be found on each post, instagram.com/mariannefasslerofficial/

 Custom corporate branded masks by iwasshot in Joburg :)